-Applied Behavior Analysis or ABA is a buzzword that parents often hear for the first time when they begin the diagnosis process for autism.
+Applied Behavior Analysis or ABA therapy is something that parents often hear for the first time when they begin the diagnosis process for autism.
 There are many misunderstandings and questions surrounding ABA, particularly for parents who have just received a diagnosis and are searching for the best possible therapy for their child.
-This series will help parents to understand the basics components and philosophy of ABA therapy.
+We’re here to help you understand the basics components, philosophy and most importantly, the benefits, of ABA therapy.

 What is ABA?

-In simplest terms, ABA uses techniques that have been proven to work to change behaviors that are important to you.
+In simplest terms, ABA uses proven techniques to work with your child on changing or modifying behaviors that are important to you.
 These techniques are used in a way that is logical and objective, so we can be sure we are doing a good job.

 One of the things that sets ABA therapy apart from many of the other therapy options out there is that it’s scientifically driven.
 Therapists use data collection to evaluate and then create a customized treatment plan for your child that includes measurable goals.
 Data is then collected during every session to measure progress.
 Treatment plans are regulated updated, based on this data collection.